aflormata01/Development-of-Info-Board-using-Raspberry-Pi/README.md

 Please read the following before committing changes:

-1. TEMPLATE.docx - is the official template that will serve as a template file, to be used for reference and is editable.
+1. :TEMPLATE.docx: - is the official template that will serve as a template file, to be used for reference and is editable.
 No one is allowed to commit changes with same filename unless proven that the changes are official.
 2. TEMPLATE-ineditable.docx - is an official template file which should be equivalent to TEMPLATE.docx, but in a readonly state.
 This will also be used for reference and to avoid any unnecessary changes made in TEMPLATE.docx.
 3. Development of Info Board using Raspberry Pi.docx -  is the FINAL FILE and should be changed only when the research papers are ready for BINDING.
 This will serve as the OFFICIAL COPY to be printed and prepared in hardbound.
 4. The following filenames are the OFFICIAL FILES for the CURRENT progress that will be ready for submission (e.g. files ready for printing or to be presented in the scheduled topic defense, files to be submitted to professors or advisers)